akash-basavaraju/react-toaster-minimal/README.md

 `$ npm i react-toaster-minimal --save`

-Import the ToastProvider and wrap it with your main App Component.
+Import the ToastProvider and wrap it with ( or put it beside ) your main App Component.

 ```js
 import ToastProvider from "react-toaster-minimal";